 BOO!
 Halloween is right around the corner—what better day to write some spooky stories?
 Sharpen your pencil and take a stab at one of these Halloween writing prompts!

 Scary Stories Connect With Readers in Big Ways

-Writers write to get a reaction out of their readers.
+You write to get a reaction out of your readers.
 No matter the genre, you want your reader to feel something when they read your writing.

 Great horror stories take the everyday creepy and turn it into something even more creepy (and often become a condemnation of injustices in society).
 The great thing is, horror stories teach you that those creepy things can be beaten.
 That's what keeps bringing the readers back.

 And that's why horror writers keep churning out the fear.

 Maybe you love writing scary stories.
 Maybe you don't, but I hope you'll give it a try, just for practice (we're fans of that around here!).

 This story doesn't have to be long, it could be a short story.
 Try for something you can write in one sitting, like 1,500 words.